-I am a qualified supervisor and have worked as a supervisor for both charities, agencies and in private practice for 8+ years and this has entailed supervising both trainees and qualified therapists.
+I am an experienced supervisor and have worked for both charities, agencies and in private practice for 8+ years and this has entailed supervising both trainees and qualified therapists.
 I am fully experienced in completing paperwork and supervisee assessment for educational providers.

 In practice this includes:

 To support the supervisee’s work with an Integrative approach to Supervision.

 To explore any concerns that the supervisee may have.

 To ensure that the supervisee works ethically, professionally, safely and for the benefit of the client at all times and an opportunity to help identify ethical conflicts/dilemmas and help provide feedback.

 To look at the relationship and how it is developing - the supervisee and client and the supervisee and I and to establish if the relationship is beneficial and productive for the client, supervisee and to explore themes that are developing and future areas of exploration.